roeszler/reabook/README.md

 </summary>

 * Login Heroku and create new Heroku app
-* In 'settings' tab: set the buildpacks to `heroku/python`.
+* In 'settings' tab: set the build packs to `heroku/python`.
 * In 'resources' tab: search and set the add-on to `heroku-postgresql` under a `hobby-dev` plan.
 * In 'settings' tab: Reveal config vars, add and save KEY : VALUE variables in this order :
   * CREDS : Copy and paste entire contents of 'your' creds.json file